 Welcome to Athens, upon your arrival, you will be welcomed and transferred to your hotel.
 The remainder of your day is free to explore.

-Today we head to Meteora, a unique and enchanting place where monasteries are elevated by otherworldly sandstone pillars.
+Today we head to Meteora, a UNESCO World Heritage site and a unique and enchanting place where monasteries are elevated by otherworldly sandstone pillars.
 We spend an evening in the nearby traditional Greek village of Kalambaka.

 After breakfast, we drive to Budva, Montenegro.
 Apart from its natural beauty, its bay islands and beaches, Budva is rich in historic monuments.
 Budva Old Town lies on a small peninsula and represents a treasure chest of culture heritage.
 Crossed with narrow streets and squares are famous buildings, the Church St. Trojica, housing the tomb of writer Stjepan Mitrov Ljubisa, the Churches of St. Ivan, St. Bogorodica and St. Sava.

-Today, we drive along the beautiful southern coast of Croatia to Dubrovnik.
-Along the way we stop at Kotor, which is set on the beautiful Bay of Kotor and is a UNESCO World Heritage site and a city legendary for its well-preserved stone walls, and is often referred to as the 'Pearl of the Adriatic'.
+We continue along beautiful southern coast of Croatia to Dubrovnik, another UNESCO World Heritage site and a city legendary for its well-preserved stone walls, and is often referred to as the 'Pearl of the Adriatic'.
 On arrival, head out on a guided walk along the city walls, enjoying views of the Adriatic Sea.
 You'll also visit Big Onofrio's Fountain, built by the European architect Onofrio della Cava in the 15th century to supply water to the city, the 13th century Franciscan monastery and the Sponza and Rector's Palaces.

-After breakfast, we will drive along the Adriatic coast line towards to Split.
-In the afternoon we will have walking tour of the city visiting, Diocletian Palace, a Roman imperial palace and UNESCO World Heritage site.
+After breakfast we will travel a short distance to Split and have walking tour of the city visiting, Diocletian Palace, a Roman imperial palace and UNESCO World Heritage site.
 We will walk the southern part of palace, the Bronze Gates, through the Vestibul of the Emperor's Palace, The Mausoleum, St. Dujam's Cathedral, Cathedral Treasury, Temple of Jupiter, St. Martin's Church (Golden Gate) and conclude the tour at the fruit square and visit the Venetian castle, Milesi Palace and the Monument of Marko Marulic.